argonautproject/questionnaire/source/pages/index.md

 - Forms are created and shared within and across organizations
 - The questions, answers/answer choices and scoring information are agreed upon across all users of the assessment.
 - The appropriate copyright/licensing issues have been addressed.
-- This guides supports the [four uses cases] defined for Phase 1 of the [Argonaut Project]:
+- This guides supports the four uses cases defined for Phase 1 of the Argonaut Project
-  - Patients apps that launch standalone
-  - Patient apps that launch from a portal
-  - Provider apps that launch standalone
-  - Provider apps that launch from a portal
 - If the patient Subject/Patient Administrator logs in via a third-party application or logged into an EHR’s patient portal, the subject ID is returned or known
   - User level login and trust exists between the EHR and a third party application.
       - A client application has been authorized by the health system and uses [SMART on FHIR] authorization for apps that connect to EHR data.